History of Baku: Medieval and early modern period

 In 1501, Safavid shah Ismail I laid siege to Baku.
-The besieged inhabitants resisted, relying for defense on their fortifications.
-Due to the resistance, Ismail ordered part of the fortification's wall to be undermined.
+The besieged inhabitants resisted, relying for defence on their fortifications.
+Due to the resistance, Ismail ordered part of the fortification wall to be undermined.
 The fortress's defense was destroyed and many inhabitants were slaughtered.
 In 1538, the Safavid Shah Tahmasp I put an end to the Shirvanshahs' reign and in 1540, Baku was recaptured by Safavid troops again.

 Between 1568 and 1574 there is a record of six English missions to Baku.
 English men named Thomas Bannister and Jeffrey Duckett described Baku in their correspondence.
-They wrote that the "...town is a strange thing to behold, for there issueth out of the ground a marvelous quantity of oil, which serveth all the country to burn in their houses.
+They wrote that the "...town is a strange thing to behold, for there issueth out of the ground a marvellous quantity of oil, which serveth all the country to burn in their houses.
 This oil is black and is called nefte.
-There is also by the town of Baku, another kind of oil which is white and very precious, and it is called petroleum".
+There is also by the town of Baku, another kind of oil which is white and very precious, and it is called petroleum."

 The first oil well outside of Baku was drilled in 1594 by a craftsman named A. Mamednur oglu.
 This man finished the construction of a high-efficiency oil well in the Balakhany settlement.
 This area was historically outside city territory.

-In 1636, German diplomat and traveler Adam Olearius described Baku's 30 oil fields, noting that there was a great quantity of brown oil.
-In 1647, famous Turkish traveler Evliya Çelebi visited Baku.
+In 1636, German diplomat and traveller Adam Olearius described Baku's 30 oil fields, noting that there was a great quantity of brown oil.
+In 1647, famous Turkish traveller Evliya Çelebi visited Baku.
 In April 1660, Cossacks under Stepan Razin attacked the Baku coast and plundered the village of Mashtaga.
 In 1683, Baku was visited by the ambassador of the Kingdom of Sweden, Engelbert Kaempfer.
 In the following year, Baku was temporarily recaptured by the Ottoman Empire.

 Baku is noted for being a focal point for traders from all across the world during the Early modern period, commerce was active and the area was prosperous.
 Notably, traders from the Indian subcontinent established themselves in the region.
-These Indian traders built the Ateshgah of Baku during 17th–18th centuries; the temple was used as a Hindu, Sikh, and Parsi place of worship.
+These Indian traders built the Ateshgah of Baku during the 17th–18th centuries; the temple was used as a Hindu, Sikh, and Parsi place of worship.